The gingerbread house. A holiday tradition built on a structure made of gluten. Sigh. But there is always a way to make things gluten-free!

 Your gingerbread cake will actually taste good.
 No inedible gingerbread-that-tastes-like-cardboard here.
 This one is so good that we have thrown a mini-party with the kids’ friends to eat the gingerbread house.
 No way that’s happening with the old, boxed, gluten-full, gingerbread house.

 It’s easy.
 Admittedly, it’s not as easy as opening a box, but it is really easy.
 The finished cake just sits there in one held-together piece while your kids decorate it.
-You won’t be struggling with frosting “glue” while the walls fall and crack.
+You won’t be struggling with frosting “glue” while the house pieces fall and crack.
 Ask me how I know this is a problem.

 It’s affordable.
 After the initial purchase of the gingerbread house bundt cake pan, you are just buying ingredients for future Christmases.

 As a young adult, convenience won out.
-I often decorated boxed gingerbread houses, but never ate them.
+I often decorated boxed gingerbread houses but never ate them.
 Ew!

 When my kids came along, we soon had the yearly tradition of attending a gingerbread house decorating event, always with the boxed houses.

 Then came Miss E’s celiac diagnosis shortly before Christmas, and I was determined (and still am) that she would not miss out on any of the childhood fun because of celiac disease.

 The first time, we attempted to use gingerbread house baking tray molds which made large gingerbread cookie walls that were glued together with icing.
 It was cute and included extra gingerbread decorations, like a sled, children, and a snowman.
 However, I found it difficult to assemble a sturdy house with such large gingerbread pieces.
 The kids still had a blast decorating it, but it was a lot of work and did not survive the drive home.